Back to Tutorials

 Trusted tools run straight through.
 Gated tools detour through a human before they touch anything.

-This is the same instinct as workflow suspend & resume from Part 2 — pause, defer to a human, continue — but applied at the granularity of a single tool call, right inside an open conversation.
+If this feels familiar, it should — it's the same instinct as workflow suspend & resume from Part 2.
+Pause, defer to a human, continue.
+Just applied at the granularity of a single tool call, right inside an open conversation instead of a whole workflow step.

 The whole picture

-• Part 1 gave us an agent — a model that can decide and call tools, with memory for continuity.
+Part 1 gave you an agent — a model that can decide and call tools, with memory for continuity.

-• Part 2 gave us workflows — explicit orchestration with branching, loops, and durable suspend & resume.
+Part 2 gave you workflows — explicit orchestration with branching, loops, and durable suspend & resume.

-• Part 3 gave us the harness — the AgentController runtime with a live session, switchable modes, focused subagents, and tool approvals.
+Part 3 gave you the harness — the AgentController runtime, with a live session, switchable modes, focused subagents, and tool approvals.

 Agents decide.
 Workflows guarantee.
 The harness hosts.
-Each layer is useful alone, but the reason to use a framework like Mastra is that they snap together — and you never had to hand-write the loop, the persistence, or the approval gate to get there.
+Each layer is useful on its own, but the reason to reach for a framework like Mastra is that they snap together — and you never had to hand-write the loop, the persistence, or the approval gate to get there.